azimAVI/Book-Recommendation-System/README.md

 To use the Book Recommender System, follow these steps:

-1. Clone this repository to your local machine using `git clone <repository-url>`
+1. Clone this repository to your local machine using `git clone azimAVI/Book-Recommendation-System`

 2. Install the required dependencies listed in the `requirements.txt` file.